MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide.md

 - Google-managed service account.

 Service accounts can be managed as a group of accounts at the project level or an individual service account level.
 For example, if you grant `iam.serviceAccountUser` to a user in a specific project, then the user can manage all service accounts in the project.
 If you prefer to limit users to manage only a specific service account, you could grant `iam.serviceAccountUser` for a specific Service account.

+### 3.8 Billing Accounts

+Billing acc. store information about how to pay charges for resources used.
+A billing account is associated with one or more projects.

+Billing account roles:

+- Billing Account Creator - the only role, which can create a billing account!!!
+- Billing Account Administrator - Authorized to see and manage all aspects of billing accounts
+- Billing Account User - Can associate projects with billing accounts
+- Billing Account Viewer - Can view information about billing accounts

+## 4. Introduction to Computing in Google Cloud

+### 4.1.
+Virtual Machine Custom Images

+You can create a custom image from a boot disk or by starting with another image:

+1. VM instances -> Create Instance -> choose an image -> create the VM
+2. SSH, make changes
+3. Snapshots -> Create snapshot -> Specify parameters -> Create
+4. Use the image you created from the snapshot

+### 4.2.
+Roles for Compute Engine

+- Compute Engine Admin
+- Compute Engine Network Admin
+- Compute Engine Security Admin
+- Compute Engine Viewer

+### 4.3.
+App Engine

+With App Engine you focus on your application and not on the VMs that run the application.
+You have little need to configure and control the underlying OS or storage system.

+### 4.4.
+K8s

+K8s allows you to do the following:

+- Create clusters of Compute Engine VMs that run the Kubernetes orchestration software
+- Deploy containerized applications in groups called pods.
+Containers within a single pod share storage and network
+- Administer the cluster.
+A pod is a logically single unit for providing a service.
+- Specify policies, like autoscaling
+- Monitor cluster health

+K8s provides the following functions:

+- Load balancing
+- Automatic scaling
+- Automatic upgrades of cluster software
+- Node monitoring + health
+- Logging
+- Support for node pools

+K8s overhead:

+- 2% - 25% of memory
+- 0.25% - 6% of CPU

+A K8s deployment is a group of running identical pods.
+These identical pods are referred to as replicas.
+Deployment can be in 3 states:

+- Progressing
+- Completed
+- Failed

+K8s Engine is a good choice for a large-scale application that requires high availability and high reliability.

+### Cloud Functions

+Cloud Functions is a serverless computing platform designed to run single-purpose pieces of code in response to events in the GCP environment.
+It provides the blue between otherwise independent services.
+Well suited to short-running, event-based processing.

+Execution of one function is independent of all others, that is Cloud functions may be running multiple instances at one time.
+You do not have to do anything to prevent conflicts b/w the two instances, they are independent.